 Livestock play a crucial role in the economy of Pakistan, with a share of 62.68% in agriculture value added and 14.36% in GDP [1].
 Almost eight million families in Pakistan with 30-35 million rural populations are involved in livestock production activities and derive 35-40% of their annual income from this sector [2].
-Livestock is a crucial asset, a key source of food and a potential source of income for the poor and landless farmers in Khyber Pakhtunkhwa and has a significant role in the provincial economy through its contribution of 57.5 % to the GNP.
-However, diseases and parasites are among the major constraints that impact livestock productivity, particularly for small-scale farmers, due to poor disease diagnosis and limited understanding of the risk factors, hence affecting food supplies, trade and commerce, and human health.
-Among parasites, the gastrointestinal parasites of different genera that inhabit the digestive tract of cattle, sheep and goats cause inappetence, poor feed utilization, anaemia, diarrhoea, poor growth, decreased milk production, morbidity, mortality hence huge economic losses to the industry [3, 4].
-In Pakistan, the prevalence of the parasitic infestation is very common and causes enormous losses to livestock, with an estimated loss of Rs.
-31.43 million per annum to only the sheep and goat industry in one city of Faisalabad [5, 6].
-It has been observed that the prevalence of gastrointestinal helminths is associated with agroclimatic conditions such as temperature, humidity, rainfall, quantity and quality of the feed and grazing behaviour of animals [7].
+Livestock is a crucial asset, a key source of food and a potential source of income for the poor and landless farmers in Khyber Pakhtunkhwa and has a significant role in the provincial economy through its contribution of 57.5% to the GNP.
+However, diseases and parasites are among the major constraints that impact livestock productivity, particularly for small-scale farmers, due to poor disease diagnosis and limited understanding of the risk factors, hence affecting food supplies, commerce trade, and human health.
+Among parasites, the gastrointestinal parasites of different genera that inhabit the digestive tract of cattle, sheep and goats cause inappetence, poor feed utilization, anaemia, diarrhea, poor growth, decreased milk production, morbidity, mortality hence huge economic losses to the industry [3, 4].
+In Pakistan, the prevalence of the parasitic infestation is very common and causes enormous losses to livestock [5, 6].
+It has been observed that the prevalence of gastrointestinal helminthes is associated with agroclimatic conditions such as temperature, humidity, rainfall, quantity and quality of the feed and grazing behavior of animals [7].
 Gastrointestinal parasites have been extensively studied in Pakistan with variable results concerning the type of parasite, species of animal, agroclimatic conditions and season [8, 9].
-Hence, it is of prime importance to identify the burden and types of helminths and the associated risk factors for specific areas for effective control measures.
-Scarce information on the prevalence of gastrointestinal parasites in different livestock species is available in the districts of Lower Dir and Upper Dir [10, 11].
+Hence, it is of prime importance to identify the burden and types of helminthes and the associated risk factors for specic areas for the effective control measures.
+Information on the prevalence of gastrointestinal parasites is scare in different livestock species, available in the districts of Lower Dir and Upper Dir [10, 11].
 However, a precise investigation on the prevalence of gastrointestinal parasites and the associated risk factors is lacking in the study area.

-This study aims to explore the prevalence of gastrointestinal parasites and the associated risk factors to provide broad-based information for designing effective control measures.
+This study aimed to explore the prevalence of gastrointestinal parasites and the associated risk factors to provide widespread information for designing effective control measures.